falishakhokhar/comp423-course-notes/docs/tutorials/rust-setup.md

 cargo new rust-tutorial --vcs none
 ```

+!!! info
->Cargo new initializes a new git repository by default.
+    Cargo new initializes a new git repository by default.
 The `--vcs none` flag indicates that the package manager should not create a new git repository automatically on your behalf.

 Your new `rust-tutorial` directory will then have the following structure: